-The Best Historic and Cultural Sites in Philadelphia Pennsylvania
+Guide To the Best Historic and Cultural Attractions in Philadelphia Pennsylvania

 The City of Brotherly Love was founded in 1682 by William Penn.
 It's positively ancient by U.S. standards (and charmingly modern by European ones).
 An important hub during the "see ya Britain" American Revolution, Philadelphia served as the nation’s capitol while Washington, D.C. was being built.